scottscharl/todoist-nuclear-option/README.md

 Before deleting, the script saves a timestamped JSON file backup of all your Todoist tasks in `./backups`.
 You can also [create your own backup at Settings/Backups](https://app.todoist.com/app/settings/backups) in the Todoist web app.

-To restore all tasks from one of the files in `./backup`, in the terminal run `node restore.js THE_FILENAME`.
+To restore all tasks from one of the JSON backup files in `./backup`, in the terminal run `node restore.js THE_FILENAME`.
 Unfortunately, task recurrence rules are lost, but the due dates should be restored.